thomas-g-knowles/cli-db-project/README.md

 CRUD Arguments:

-• --add: places song info into the database collection (if not duplicate) - takes SONG, ALBUM and ARTIST as arguments.
+• --add: places song info into the database collection (if not duplicate) - takes SONG, ALBUM, ARTIST and GENRE as arguments.

 EXAMPLE: --add --song "My Song" --artist "Me"

-===>>>> note: as --album has not been given, it is added anyway for consistency and semantics sake as undefined, which later becomes type "null" - see about.
+===>>>> note: as --album and --genre have not been given, it is added anyway for consistency and semantics sake as undefined, which later becomes type "null" - see about.

 • --list: returns the requested/filtered data from the database collection - takes SONG, ALBUM and ARTIST as arguments.